cocoritz/SIOT_coursework/README.md

 **Files description:**

 -`lightsensors_to_MongoDB.ino` : Script for programing an esp32 which collect flashing light on my electricity meters ( 1 flashes = 1 Wh)
--`xxx` : Script for calling and collecting the tweets related to climate change and energy -`xxx` : script to set up AWS services to run continously `xxx`
+-`correlation_twitter_energy_analysis` : Script for calling and collecting the tweets related to climate change and energy

--`xxx and xxx` are csv files containing the data as a backup for Mongodb
+Csv files containing the data as a backup for Mongodb are all stored in data storage folder:
+-`readings` : data of the original energy readings -`tweets` : data of the original tweets readings -`readings_clean` : clean energy data with noanomalies)-resampled in hours -`tweets_clean` : clean tweets data with no anomalies)-resampled in hours -`energy_prediction`: values of the enrgy predictions in the next days

 #### It is important to note that the script files will not run without the API keys and credentials files.
 These have not been committed to GitHub.